Akira Kurosawa’s Movies on DVD

 Sanshiro Sugata (Sugata Sanshiro, 1943)

-I would recommend the First Films of Akira Kurosawa box set, which you can order from Amazon.com and Amazon.ca.
+Criterion’s First Films of Akira Kurosawa box set can be ordered from Amazon.com and Amazon.ca.

-Finally, the Madman DVD is sold directly through Madman’s website.
-Shipping costs are not terrible, even outside Australia.
+Finally, the Australian Madman DVD is sold directly through Madman’s website.
+Shipping costs are not terrible, even to destinations outside of Australia.
 Note that the prices are in Australian dollars.
-Or, you may also check out Amazon.com, which sometimes has copies available in the Market Place.

 The Most Beautiful (Ichiban utsukushiku, 1944)

-I would recommend the First Films of Akira Kurosawa box set, which you can order from Amazon.com and Amazon.ca.
+Criterion’s First Films of Akira Kurosawa (DVD region 1) box set can be ordered from Amazon.com and Amazon.ca.

 Sanshiro Sugata Part Two (Zoku Sugata Sanshiro, 1945)

-I would recommend the First Films of Akira Kurosawa box set, which you can order from Amazon.com and Amazon.ca.
+Criterion’s edition can be bought as part of the First Films of Akira Kurosawa box set, which can be ordered from Amazon.com and Amazon.ca.

-The Madman DVD is sold directly through Madman’s website.
-Shipping costs are not terrible, even outside Australia.
-Note that the prices are in Australian dollars, and that you need a DVD player capable of handling Region 4 to play the DVD.
-Outside Australia, the DVD’s availability is generally quite poor.
+Finally, the Australian Madman DVD is sold directly through Madman’s website.
+Shipping costs are not terrible, even to destinations outside of Australia.
+Note that the prices are in Australian dollars.

 They Who Step on the Tiger’s Tail (Tora no o wo fumu otokotachi, 1945)

-I would recommend the First Films of Akira Kurosawa box set, which you can order from Amazon.com and Amazon.ca.
+Criterion’s print is available as part of the First Films of Akira Kurosawa (DVD region 1) box setm which can be ordered from Amazon.com and Amazon.ca.

 No Regrets for Our Youth (Waga seishun ni kuinashi, 1946)